appzmonster/fetch-interceptor/README.md

 You can add one or multiple request interceptors to a request. **When multiple request interceptors are added (chained together)**, these request interceptors get invoked in a **specific order**:

-> ***When a request is outgoing***, each request interceptor added to the fetch request is activated in the **same order** of how they are added.
-Each request interceptor is provided with both the `resource` and `init` (refer to arguments of [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)), basically the fetch request arguments.
-The request interceptor can manipulate these arguments and pass them to the next request interceptor in line.
-This continues until the last request interceptor in line sends out the request to the designated service API.
-The request is sent out using the manipulated `resource` and `init` arguments (not the original version).
-For example, if you chained 2 request interceptors **A** and **B** with **A** interceptor adds a "X-SomeName" header to the request, when **B** interceptor is invoked, it has the "X-SomeName" header added by **A** interceptor.
+> ***When a request is outgoing***, the first added request interceptor gets to execute first follows by the second added interceptor so on so forth until the last added interceptor.
+Every request interceptor is passed both the `resource` and `init` arguments of the [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) request.
+The request interceptor can manipulate these arguments and continue passing the arguments to the next request interceptor until the last interceptor.
+Finally, the request sends out using the manipulated arguments to the designated service API (`resource`).
+For example, if you chained 2 request interceptors **A** and **B** with **A** interceptor adds a "`X-DataExpiry`" header to the request, when **B** interceptor is invoked, it has the "`X-DataExpiry`" header from **A** interceptor. **B** interceptor can modify the header and do any other processing to the request arguments.

-> ***When a request returns to the caller with response***, the added request interceptors are invoked in the **reverse order** of how they are added.
-Using the same example above (**A** and **B**), **B** interceptor is invoked first follows by **A** interceptor.
-For example, if **B** interceptor modifies the response, when **A** interceptor is invoked, it receives the modified response from **B** instead of the original response from the service API.
+> ***When a request returns***, the request interceptors are invoked in the **reverse order** of how they are added.
+Using the same example above (**A** and **B**), **B** interceptor gets invoked first follows by **A** interceptor.
+In this case, if **B** interceptor modifies the response, when **A** interceptor is invoked, it receives the modified response from **B** instead of the original response from the service API.

-Chaining multiple request interceptors creates a very powerful fetch request to solve complex use case.
-For example, in a typical [OAuth 2.0](https://oauth.net/2/pkce/) and [Microservice](https://microservices.io/) use case, very often you need to send a request with a valid bearer token which you exchange with an authorization server.
+Chaining multiple request interceptors creates a very powerful fetch request.
+For example, in a typical [OAuth 2.0](https://oauth.net/2/pkce/) and [Microservice](https://microservices.io/) use case, very often you need to send a request with a bearer token which you exchange with an authorization server right before you initiate the request.
 With a microservice architecture, you also need to track or correlate all activities across multiple services from frontend to backend.
-Such use case is a very good fit to use request interceptor - add 2 request interceptors, one to handle bearer token exchange and header injection and another to create a correlation context.
+Such use case is a good fit to use or chain multiple request interceptors - add 2 request interceptors, one to handle bearer token exchange plus header injection and another interceptor to create a correlation context that gets sent from frontend to all backend microservices.

-The following is an example how you can add 3 request interceptors **A**, **B**, **C** to a fetch request:
+The following is an example how you can add / chain 3 request interceptors **A**, **B**, **C** to a fetch request:

 ```
 let response = await fetch